viamrobotics/docs/docs/program/python-venv.md

 ## Create and Activate a Virtual Environment

-Now that you are in the project directory, create and activate a virtual environment for Python to run in.
+In the project directory, create and activate a virtual environment for Python to run in.

 ```bash
 python3 -m venv viam-env